TryHackMe - Security Footage

 -C, --directory <DIRECTORY> Extract files/folders to a custom directory [default: extractions]

 Great!
-It looks like I have all the pictures extracted!
+It looks like I extracted all the pictures inside the pcap file!
 Now onto the new issues:

-- Every extracted file it’s inside a folder
+- Every extracted file is inside a folder

-- The filename is in hexadecimal, therefore not sorted in alphabetical order
+- The directory name is in hexadecimal, therefore not sortable in alphabetical order by any file manager or such.

 What do we have to do?